 Red Sparrow (2018)

-Lots to unwrap with Francis Lawrence’s (The Hunger Games: Catching Fire, I Am Legend) ambitious spy thriller Red Sparrow, a 2018 early summer release that flew, mostly, under the radar domestically ($46 million) but excelled internationally ($150 million).
+There is much to unpack with Francis Lawrence’s (The Hunger Games: Catching Fire, I Am Legend) ambitious spy thriller Red Sparrow, a 2018 early summer release that mainly flew under the radar domestically ($46 million) but excelled internationally ($150 million).
 Jennifer Lawrence (Silver Linings PlaybookAmerican Hustle) is, as of 2018, probably the actress who can command the most money per movie.
 If not number one, she’s pretty darn close.
-But, obviously, that doesn’t mean that every movie she does will earn her an Oscar nomination or earn $100 million.
-And she’s not exactly choosy.
-Since bursting onto the scene with 2010’s Winter’s Bone, the first of her four Oscar nominations and one of the best breakout performances in the last 25 years, Lawrence has gone on to star in more than 15 movies before the release of Red Sparrow.
+But that doesn’t mean that every movie she does will earn her an Oscar nomination or gross $100 million.
+And she’s not that choosy.
+Since bursting onto the scene with 2010’s Winter’s Bone, the first of her four Oscar nominations and one of the best breakout performances in the last 25 years, Lawrence has starred in more than 15 movies before the release of Red Sparrow.
 And while she can excel at portraying various characters, a Russian spy will not go down as one of her Top 10 performances of all time.
-It’s not that she was bad as Dominika Egorova, a Russian ballet dancer who is more or less forced into the life of being an undercover operative after a terrible leg injury ruins her dancing career and leaves her needing money to pay for her mother’s medical expenses.
+It’s not that she was as bad as Dominika Egorova, a Russian ballet dancer who is, more or less, forced into the life of being an undercover operative after a terrible leg injury ruins her dancing career and leaves her needing money to pay for her mother’s medical expenses.

 Plot 8/10